Accessing a Database Remotely

 The definition for the remote database contains the communication parameters required for accessing the database over the network.

-UNIX: The definition of a remote database under Unix involves creating an entry in the
+Linux: The definition of a remote database under Linux involves creating an entry in the

-/etc/sqlhostsfile, see The SQLHOSTS File on VMS and UNIX for information on the parameters involved.On the database server computer, the mimer service should be defined in
+/etc/sqlhostsfile, see The SQLHOSTS File on VMS and Linux for information on the parameters involved.On the database server computer, the mimer service should be defined in

 /etc/servicesand a port dispatcher should be defined in